Picotool & OTA — Wireless and USB Firmware Updates¶

 Tab 8 provides:

-- Bootloader Setup — install picowota submodule, build with WiFi credentials, flash via USB
+- Bootloader Setup — install picowota submodule, build the combined image (

-- WiFi Configuration — AP mode (Pico creates network) or STA mode (joins your WiFi).
+pico2_w) with your WiFi credentials + Display variant, flash via USB - WiFi Configuration — AP mode (Pico creates network) or STA mode (joins your WiFi).
+The same SSID/password are baked into both the bootloader and the app.
 Credentials persist in

 ~/.config/dilder-devtool/ota-settings.json - Device Discovery — probe single IP or scan /24 subnet